Close

 River Burgess07/04/2023 at 03:01 0 comments

-Over the course of developing the Bipolar Membrane Energy Harvester, we used many different materials.
+In order to measure the small pH gradients or voltages associated with the effects of interest in the bipolar membrane experiment and be sure you are seeing a real effect, it is necessary to measure all the materials you intend to build the device out of for exchange of ions with the solution which could modify pH.
 We decided to put each and every one of the materials used through a series of tests to determine its reactivity to the various solutions we’ll use in the Energy Harvester.

 Our goal is to find materials that will serve our purpose without interfering with the experiment.
 It’s imperative that any materials used are non-reactive under the experimental conditions because with this particular design, we are looking for very small amounts of energy.
 Any unintended interactions could overwhelm the effect we are trying to measure.